ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 You can enable one or more two-factor authentication methods to secure and control access to your Control Panel.

-We offer four different methods (click on the tabs below to view their presentation):
+We offer four different methods (click on the tabs below to view their explanations):

 > [!tabs]
 > SMS